 Here are some details regarding elevators and elevators.

-Elevators have been around for a long time But elevators aren’t the only ones.
+History Of Elevator have been around for a long time But elevators aren’t the only ones.

 Everyone has been searching for ways to transport the people and goods from one location to another.
 An elevator is a form of transportation device that transports people.